 The Aluminum Trail is the “Bible” of aircraft accidents on the Hump route, and was compiled by Chick Marrs Quinn, whose husband died in a C-109 crash on the Hump route on 27 Feb 1945.

 By Sunny Young

-Important Notice: These MIA search expeditions are mostly self-funded by Clayton Kuhles.
-No funding is received from the US government.
+Important Notice: These MIA missions are mostly self-funded by Clayton Kuhles.
+No funding support is received from the US government.
 If you believe this is a worthwhile humanitarian project that needs to be pursued, then please visit the Funding page on this website to see how easy it is to support this project in a meaningful manner.
-MIA Recoveries, Inc. is a tax-exempt public charity under section 501(c)(3) of the Internal Revenue Code.
-Donations to MIA Recoveries, Inc. are deductible under section 170 of the Code.
-Thank you!
+MIA Recoveries, Inc is a tax-exempt public charity under section 501(c)(3) of the Internal Revenue Code.
+EIN: 45-3174718.
+Funding donations to MIA Recoveries, Inc are deductible under section 170 of the Code.